COMBINE-lab/salmon/doc/source/salmon.rst

 Description of important options
 --------------------------------

-Sailfish exposes a number of useful optional command-line parameters to the user.
+Salmon exposes a number of useful optional command-line parameters to the user.
-The particularly important ones are explained here, but you can always run ``sailfish quant -h`` to see them all.
+The particularly important ones are explained here, but you can always run ``salmon quant -h`` to see them all.

 """"""""""""""""""""""""""
 ``-p`` / ``--numThreads``
 """"""""""""""""""""""""""

 The number of threads that will be used for quasi-mapping, quantification, and bootstrapping / posterior sampling (if enabled).
-Sailfish is designed to work well with many threads, so, if you have a sufficient number of processors, larger values here can speed up the run substantially.
+Salmon is designed to work well with many threads, so, if you have a sufficient number of processors, larger values here can speed up the run substantially.